By: Talyah Sands, MPH, Director of Health Improvement, Association of State and Territorial Health Officials (ASTHO)

 The five steps are designed for people to go step-by-step or jump in at any stage if they already have started some activities.
 I encourage you to check out the toolkit and focus on pages 9-14 where you will find each step in the assessment process outlined in a one-page overview.

 We incorporated strategies to operationalize equity into each step.
-Strategies include actions like involving community members most impacted by dementia in the process, building shared ownership of the assessment with stakeholders, and continuously bringing new perspectives to the table.
+Strategies include actions like involving community members most impacted by dementia in the process, building shared ownership of the assessment with key players, and continuously bringing new perspectives to the table.
 We also included top questions to ask early and often to operationalize equity, adapted from equity leaders Human Impact Partners.

 To streamline the assessment process, we compiled 13 tools in the toolkit appendix.
 Some of the tools are also offered in an Excel spreadsheet for ease of use.
 One tool includes a list of potential data sources to kick-start ideas for planning an assessment (tool 3a, page 24).